aungkhant611658/aungkhant611658/README.md

-I am a web and backend developer who has 5 years of experience in the software industry.
-I can work under tight deadlines and many pressure on time.
-And also I am passionate about new technologies.
+I am a Laravel backend developer with 5 years of experience in the software industry.
+I excel at working under tight deadlines and managing high-pressure situations.
+Additionally, I am passionate about learning and integrating new technologies.

 ## Github Profile